JGrater/ADA-SQA-Todo-Application/README.md

-# ADA SQA "To Do List Application" UI
+# ADA SQA "To Do List Application"
 ## This is the front end UI for an application made for the SQA module week 2
 ### The back end service repo can be found here: https://github.com/kasandrop/ADA-Todo